 After successfully competing on the shooting dog circuit for several years Sean focused his attention on developing dogs that could compete on the all age circuit.
 He felt he achieved this in the 2006-2007 by winning the Georgia Derby Championship, the National Amateur Derby Championship, the American Field Pheasant Futurity, International Pheasant Championship, and Runner Up in the National Pheasant Championship, Winner National Amateur Pheasant Championship, 2nd Place in the Rend Lake Open, Winner National Amateur All Age Invitational and Runner Up Region 6 All Age.
 He qualified Erin’s Bad River for the 2008 National Field Trial Championship at the famed Ames Plantation in Grand Junction, Tennessee.
 All of these accomplishments were achieved with dogs that Sean bred, raised and trained.
 They are a product of what his breeding program has achieved to date.

-Sean shares his life’s passion with his wife, Patty and their three daughters, Maeve, Lindsay, Kelly and their son, Sean Patrick has a special interest in the dogs, horses and field trials.
+Sean shares his life’s passion with his wife, Patty and their three daughters, Maeve, Lindsey, Kelly and their son, Sean Patrick has a special interest in the dogs, horses and field trials.
 He often accompanies is father to trials and has successfully handled dogs in competition.

 In 1992 Sean purchased a 500-acre farm near the small town of Tiskilwa, Illinois that serves as home to Erin Kennels and Stables.
 The farm called Rocky Run is managed extensively for quail and pheasants.
 It is made up of rolling hills, agricultural fields and pastures edged by wooded areas.
 Rocky Run is perfect for the raising and development of field trial dogs.
 A beautiful midwestern setting, Sean and his family spend all of their free time on the farm.

 Sean Derrig's Pursuit of Perfection by Tom Davis.